M-Hassan-Raza/Portfolio/content/projects/posium.md

 showToc: true
 ---

-## POSium - The Ultimate POS System
+## ChronoPOS - The Ultimate POS System

-POSium is a **feature-rich Point of Sale system** designed for **hardware stores, supermarkets, and retail businesses**.
+ChronoPOS is a **feature-rich Point of Sale system** designed for **hardware stores, supermarkets, and retail businesses**.
 It offers seamless **inventory management, invoicing, and customer tracking**.

 ### Features
 ✅ **Fast & Scalable** - Built with VueJS + Django + PostgreSQL